Hey Hey!

 What is Gabzy’s history with Afro Nation?

 This is his second Afro Nation, having performed also in 2023.
-He was very happy to be returning, reflecting that he had time to grow up since 2023 – in these last two years, he has gained a bigger audience and matured as an artist.
+He was very happy to be returning, reflecting that he had time to “grow up” since 2023 – in these last two years, he has gained a bigger audience and matured as an artist.

 Image supplied by Afro Nation